larsbrinkhoff/emacs-history/README.md

   It seems this is not the official 16.57.
 There are no ChangeLogs entries.

+- Emacs 16.60, emacs.tar.Z

+  Mike Haertel: "This tar file came from a nine track tape that was sent to members of the Unix Users of Minnesota.

+  I don't know if it's an original tar file made by RMS, but at least the timestamps of the files within look correct, except maybe for a few of the top level directories which are dated Oct 2, 1985."

 - Emacs 17.61 from ftp://www.tuhs.org/UnixArchive/4BSD/Distributions/4.3BSD/new.tar.gz

 - emacs-17.61.diff and emacs-17.64.diff from Usenet net.emacs.